Milamber0/OpenJK/README.md

 ##Windows:
 In your Jedi Academy's GameData folder, create a TarasciiMadness folder and place the jampgamex86.dll in the folder.
 Add the commandline "+set fs_game TarasciiMadness" to load the mod on your server.

-To install the clientplugin, which is required to avoid seeing lag in your own movement as a Barrel player, create the same folder structure as mentioned above and place the cgamex86.dll in there.
+To install the clientplugin, which is required to avoid seeing lag in your own movement as a barrel player, create the same folder structure as mentioned above and place the cgamex86.dll in there.
 The mod will warn you if you're using an outdated version of the plugin compared to the server version, or if you don't have it installed at all.

 ##Linux:
 Same procedure as Windows but use the jampgamei386.so and cgamei386.so files.